amnezia-vpn/amnezia.org-content/docs/en/instructions/12_delete-server/12_delete-server.md

 [about-int-link]: /about
 [FAQ]: ../faq
 [Telegram chat]: https://t.me/amnezia_vpn_en
-[other sections of the manual] ../instructions
+[other sections of the manual]: ../instructions